wilsonmar/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

 What I try to <strong>avoid</strong> is:

    * Squeezing several commands into a single line when several lines is more clear.
-I think it's OK to use more lines
+I think it's OK to use more lines.
    * Using complex commands when simple ones do the same
    * Using syntax not recognized by <strong>multiple platforms</strong> (recognized by both Bourne and Bash shells on Mac and Linux)
    <br /><br />